drts01/notes/stackedit/edu/Python - Viv.md

-# Session 1 - Best Practices
+# Session 1 - Implementing Best Practices
 Enforcing a baseline of common best practices to develop good coding habits and hygiene.

 ### Formatting